This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If the KHRC finds probable cause for discrimination, it will help you get a settlement.
 The last resort is to hold a public hearing to resolve the issue.

-The process of filing a lawsuit for cerebral palsy in Kansas can seem overwhelming.
+Filing a lawsuit for cerebral palsy in Kansas can seem overwhelming.
 It’s essential, though, to take legal action for your child in certain situations.

 Let your lawyer guide you through the process of seeking justice, a resolution, or damages for your disabled child.